Research transparency: Observation reproducibility and verifiability

 The development of open scientific infrastructure has radically transformed the status and the availability of scientific data and other primary sources.
 Access to theses resources has been thoroughly transformed by digitization and the attribution of unique identifiers.
 Permanent digital object identifiers (or DOI) have been first allocated to dataset since the early 2000s which solved a long-standing debate on the citability of scientific data.
 Increased transparency of citations to primary sources or research materials has been framed by Andrew Moravcsik as a "revolution in qualitative research".
-Access to theses resources has been thoroughly transformed by digitization and the attribution of unique identifiers.
-Permanent digital object identifiers (or DOI) have been first allocated to dataset since the early 2000s which solved a long-standing debate on the citability of scientific data.

 Value transparency

 Transparency of research values has been a major focus of disciplines with strong involvements in policy-making such as environment studies or social sciences.
 In 2009, Heather Douglas underlined that the public discourse on science has been largely dominated by normative ideals of objective research: if the procedures have been correctly applied, science results should be "value-free".
 For Douglas, this ideal remains largely at loss with the effective process of research and scientific advising as pre-defined values may largely predate choices about the concepts, the protocols and the data used.
 Douglas argued instead in favor of a disclosure of the values held by researchers: "the values should be made as explicit as possible in this indirect role, whether in policy documents or in the research papers of scientists."

 In the 2010s, several philosopher of sciences attempted to systematize value transparency in the context of open science.
 In 2017, Kevin Elliott emphasized three conditions for value transparency in research, the first one involved "being as transparent as possible about (…) data, methods, models and assumptions so that value influence can be scrutinized".